-At Boorley Park Primary School, our Religious Education (RE) teaching and learning follows Hampshire’s Living Difference III programme.
+At Boorley Park Primary School, our Religious Education (RE) teaching and learning follows Hampshire’s Living Difference IV programme.

 Each year, based on this syllabus, we aim to provide approximately 36 hours of RE in Reception and Key Stage One, increasing to 45 hours annually in Key Stage Two.